Huskynarr/archive-my-tweets/README.md

 Installation
 ------------

-1. [Download the archive-my-tweets source code](https://github.com/amwhalen/archive-my-tweets/archive/master.zip), unzip it, and upload it into a directory on your LAMP web server (e.g. /tweets/).
+1. [Download the archive-my-tweets source code](https://github.com/amwhalen/archive-my-tweets/archive/master.zip), unzip it, and upload it into a directory on your LAMP web server (e.g. /x/).
-2. Visit the installation location in your web browser, e.g. http://www.example.com/tweets/.
+2. Visit the installation location in your web browser, e.g. http://www.example.com/x/.
 3. Fill out the form with your information and save.
 That's it!
 4. For users who do not use Apache, see the [wiki for url rewriting](https://github.com/amwhalen/archive-my-tweets/wiki/Advanced-configuration---installation#url-rewriting).

-Getting X (Twitter) API Tokens
+Getting X API Tokens (formerly Twitter)
 ------------------------------

-Installation requires that you register your "app" with X (Twitter).
-The application now uses API v2 (free tier) which has a monthly limit of 1,500 tweets.
+Installation requires that you register your "app" with X (formerly Twitter).
+The application now uses X API v2 (free tier) which has a monthly limit of 1,500 posts (tweets).
 Below is the process:

 1. Visit https://developer.x.com/en/portal/dashboard and sign in with your X credentials.
 2. Create a new Project and App if you don't have one already.